 We will also introduce ELD shadowing tools and foster a culture of collaboration among educators.
-By promoting shared insights and best practices, we aim
+By promoting shared insights and best practices, we aim to collectively improve English Language Development outcomes for all students in our district.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.